Astrocast Community Day 2021

 Many of you have seen on social media that we are in the middle of moving to a new office.
 What many don’t know is that a huge part of this move is the building of 4 new labs, where practical work can be achieved such as hardware development, system assembly, system testing, debugging, etc. These labs are critical to Astrocast’s success and its ability to deliver for our customers in the future.

-As our CEO Fabien Jordan explained, “The end-user of Astrocast satellites is Astrocast itself.
+“The end-user of Astrocast satellites is Astrocast itself.
 Developing and operating our own constellation and terminals makes us more agile and reactive compared to our competitors.
-We know exactly what is required for the development and manufacturing of our products and how to adapt our facilities in consequence.”
+We know exactly what is required for the development and manufacturing of our products and how to adapt our facilities in consequence.”– explained our CEO Fabien Jordan.

 The “old fashioned” space approach demonstrated the capability of designing highly reliable systems for long term missions or interplanetary explorations, often at a huge cost.
 With cheaper access to space thanks to new launch providers, new opportunities have emerged and as a consequence, the way satellites are developed and built today is very different from those times.
 With Newspace, new applications often require shorter and cheaper missions, made possible by the use of COTS (Commercial Off The Shelf) components.